Lightstreamer/JMSExtender-lib-client-javascript/README.md

 ## Building

 To build the library, enter the directory `tools` and run the command `node build_web.js` or the command `node build_node.js`.
 The first time you should also enter the root directory of the project and run the command `npm install` in order to install the dependencies required by the build scripts.
-The scripts requires Node.js version 14 or greater.
+The scripts require Node.js version 14 or greater.

 The artifacts generated are saved in the directories `tools/dist-web` and `tools/dist-node`.